2called-chaos/watchmonkey_cli/README.md

 Before looking any further you might want to know:

-  * There is no escalation or notification system but you may add it yourself
+  * There is no escalation or notification system (except experimental telegram bot) but you may add it yourself
-  * I created this for being used with [Platypus](http://sveinbjorn.org/platypus) hence the [Platypus Hook](https://github.com/2called-chaos/watchmonkey_cli/blob/master/lib/watchmonkey_cli/hooks/platypus.rb)
+  * I originally created this for being used with [Platypus](http://sveinbjorn.org/platypus) hence the [Platypus Hook](https://github.com/2called-chaos/watchmonkey_cli/blob/master/lib/watchmonkey_cli/hooks/platypus.rb)
   * This is how the text output looks like: [Screenshot](http://imgur.com/8yLYnKb)
   * This is how the Platypus support looks like: [ProgressBar](http://imgur.com/Vd8ZD7A) [HTML/WebView](http://imgur.com/5FwmWFZ)
+  * This is how Telegram Bot looks for now: [Telegram Screenshot](http://imgur.com/HBONi51)

 ---